J-CF-Leung/Study_Vault/Physics/IB Physics/Electromagnetism.md

 $$C=\frac{Q_f}{V}=\frac{\epsilon_0\epsilon A}{d}$$

 - Consider a non-uniform external field
-- $\bm{P}$ is also non-uniform, and not all bound charges in the interior are cancelled out
+- $\bm{P}$ is also non-uniform, and _not all bound charges in the interior are cancelled out_
-- Consider microscopic volumes put together, one gets a volume bound charge density:
+- Consider microscopic volumes put together, one gets a volume _bound charge density_:
 $$\rho=-\nabla\cdot\bm{P}$$
 	- Analagous to free charge being a source of the electric field